mismith/watch-hockey/README.md

 Launch it to see a list of the day's available live feeds.
 Then choose the bitrate/quality you prefer.

+## Notes

-**NB**: Mac only.
-QuickTime Player X required.<br>
+1. Mac only.
+QuickTime Player X required.
-**NB**: This app is not malware nor does it do anything other than stated.
+2. This app is not malware nor does it do anything other than stated.
 You can check the `/src` folder to see what code it runs, or open up the `.app` in Automator to inspect and/or tweak it yourself.

-## Credit

-This app does not host or provide the feeds themselves, nor is it affiliated with their provider—it's simply a small wrapper for loading URLs into QuickTime.
+3. This app does not host or provide the feeds themselves, nor is it affiliated with their provider—it's simply a small wrapper for loading URLs into QuickTime.